"Children are born scientists. They are curious about everything around them.”

 Neil deGrasse Tyson

-Students use robots, such as our BeeBots or mBots, to help solve problems and develop their coding skills, in conjunction with a range of ‘plugged’ (apps and programs) and ‘unplugged’ (games and hands on tasks) resources.
-Computational thinking and inquiry are a big part of what scientists do, so at Mullum we ensure our students are given the opportunity to hypothesise, experiment and analyse.
+At Mullum, we also prioritise the development of skills relevant to digital technologies.
+Students use robotics, such as our BeeBots or mBots, to help solve problems and develop their coding skills, in conjunction with a range of ‘plugged’ (apps and programs) and ‘unplugged’ (games and hands on tasks) resources.
+Computational thinking and inquiry are a big part of what scientists do, so at Mullum, we ensure our students are given the opportunity to hypothesise, experiment and analyse.